 If you’re concerned that your child’s vision is deteriorating, contact The Myopia Management Center At Jeffrey H. Brown, OD today.
 We can help.

 Did You Know Myopia Is Caused By Abnormal Eye Growth?

-Myopia develops when the eye grows too long from front to back, which causes light to focus in front of the retina rather than directly on it.
-For those with nearsightedness, distant objects appear blurred while nearby objects remain clear.
+Myopia is the most common refractive error among children and young adults.
+It occurs when the eye elongates, causing rays of light to focus in front of the light-sensitive retina rather than directly on it.
+This causes distant objects to appear blurred while nearby objects remain clear.

 - Atropine eye drops

 Our doctors work closely with each family and customize treatment programs for every child based on their unique needs.
 Patients are thoroughly evaluated, carefully monitored, and reviewed frequently in order to monitor progress and modify the treatment to ensure best outcomes.
 Follow-up visits generally occur every 6-12 months to assess the treatment’s efficacy.